HarishChinta/Domain_Oriented_Case_Study_Telecom_Churn/README.md

 ## Dataset and Data Dictionary

 The dataset can be downloaded from [here](https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view).
-The file is also submitted along with the python notebook file.

 Data dictionary is uploaded.
 The data dictionary contains meanings of abbreviations.
 Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.